izivkov/GShockAPI/PR_DESCRIPTION.md

 ## Evidence

-Reverse engineering of the Casio apps showed a legacy New Alert command with class `0x07`, category/count payload, and an 18-byte text field.
+Protocol observations from Casio app compatibility flows showed a legacy New Alert command with class `0x07`, category/count payload, and an 18-byte text field.
 Local EQB-501 BLE probing confirmed that this watch exposes `26eb002d` but not `26eb0030`.